udacity/machine-learning/projects/capstone/capstone_proposal.md

 Evaluate the models on validation set(s).
 Regularize or fine tune hyper-parameters to find a good bias-variance balance.
 Exploring the hyper-parameter space could be done using GridSearch in scikit, need to find relevant methods for LSTM.

-#### Publish results with approapriate visualization
+#### Publish results with appropriate visualization

-Evaluate the final optimized models on test set.
+Evaluate the final optimized models on test set and compare with benchmark model.
 Visualize the predicted and actual bitcoin price using seaborn/matplotlib.

 ### References